 Here I encounter themes like making sacrifices to the creator, acceptance or disapproval from the God, a reference to anger, to doing what is right, to a personification of sin as something that desires to control life.

 Then things go from bad to worse as I read about the first act of homicide — an act of the most horrible kind, fratricide (brother kills brother).

-What I read about in the man named Cain I also see in the world in which I live.
+I also observe in the world in which I live the things I read about the man named Cain.
 Cain-like characters appear daily in the news.
 He was an envious, angry, heartless and self-willed man.
 He was a murderer and a liar.
 He spoke with disdain and disrespect toward the authority of the Creator.